xiangyili11/Docs/source/KGGSEE_doc/KGGSEE.rst

 kggsee.jar
 ~~~~~~~~~~~~~~~

-The main library of KGGSEE, kggsee.jar, does not need an installation procedure as long as its `Java Runtime Environment (JRE) v1.8 <https://www.oracle.com/java/technologies/javase-jre8-downloads.html>`_ (or up) is pre-installed in your machine.
+The main library of KGGSEE, kggsee.jar, does not need an installation procedure as long as its `Java Runtime Environment(JRE) v1.8 <https://www.oracle.com/java/technologies/javase-jre8-downloads.html>`_(or up) is pre-installed in your machine.
 The kggsee.jar can be directly executed given a file path

 R packages
 ~~~~~~~~~~~~~